Isabel of Viseu

 Isabel of Viseu (1459–1521) was a daughter of Infante Fernando, Duke of Viseu and his wife and cousin Infanta Beatrice, Duchess of Viseu.
 She was a member of the House of Aviz and later, House of Braganza.

 Family

 She was the sister of Manuel I of Portugal and Leonor of Viseu.
 Her maternal grandparents were Infante João of Portugal and his wife Isabella of Barcelos.
 Her paternal grandparents were Edward of Portugal and Leonor of Aragon.

 Isabel's cousin was Isabella I of Castile, wife of Ferdinand II of Aragon and mother of the English queen, Catherine of Aragon.

 Life

 Marriage

 She married Fernando II, Duke of Braganza, a marriage that would later end in tragedy.
 This was Fernando's second marriage, after the death of his first wife, Leonor de Menezes.
 Leonor had not borne any children, so Isabel needed to deliver a son.

-Isabel and Fernando had seven children:
+Isabel and Fernando had four children: